TULiberalArts/Liberal-Studies/pages/next-stops.md

 - Journalists
 - Photographers
 - Architects

-- Future doctoral candidates
+### BLS Students

+Majoring in liberal studies can help you secure internship opportunities and open the door to graduate school programs across various professional fields.

+### MLA Students

-If you are interested in career change or advancement, if you want to prepare for doctoral-level graduate work, or if you just want the academic enrichment and personal fulfillment that graduate study provides, THINK...MLA!
+If you are interested in career change or advancement, if you want to prepare for doctoral-level graduate work, or if you just want the academic enrichment and personal fulfillment that graduate study provides, think MLA!

 ## Make Your Declaration